ParaCoToUl/noarr-pipelines/docs/core-principles.md

 > **Caution:** Be careful about declaring variables in the braced compute node body.
 Their lifetime may be shorter than the lifetime of provided lambda expressions.
 Usually, declare only links there and only as references.
 Passing a reference by reference to a lambda will actually copy the underlying pointer and the lifetime issue is not an issue.

-> **Note:** There's also an alternative inheritance-based API if your pipeline is more complicated or you don't like this lambda-based API.
+> **Note:** There is also an alternative inheritance-based API if your pipeline is more complicated or you do not like this lambda-based API.

 ## Scheduling

 Once you define your pipeline, you need a scheduler to trigger individual pipeline nodes.
-Here's the code for the example above:
+Here is the code for the example above:

 ```cpp
 auto scheduler = DebuggingScheduler();